Luisa Lopez proudly describes herself as a singer-songwriter from the South, yet she hopes her newest album, 45, will transcend those boundaries.

 As a young adult, Lopez served as a supply specialist at Fort Jackson, an Army post in South Carolina, then settled in Nashville in 1997.
 Six years later she formed her first band, FINNA, and wrote, arranged and produced their 2005 album, Protect Me From What I Want.
 She followed that with a solo album, Cigarettes and other dirges…, in 2010, which earned positive notices from the Nashville Scene.
 In time she issued a clever, country-tinged single and video titled “Charley,” as well as a holiday track, “Spend Your Christmas With Me.”

-Although Lopez spent years traveling the world as a single woman, she briefly set music aside in the mid-2010s and made a concentrated effort to find a partner.
+Although Lopez spent years traveling the world as a single woman, she briefly set music aside in the mid-2010s to find a partner.
 She also spent time volunteering for Thistle Farms, a residential recovery program in Nashville for women who have survived violence, prostitution and addiction.
-Now married to a professor, Lopez found a renewed inspiration to create music during a year spent in San Francisco as part of her wife’s fellowship and sabbatical.
+Now married to a professor, Lopez found a renewed inspiration to create music during a year spent in San Francisco.